 In an evaluation of pea protein isolate vs. whey protein, both types of protein resulted in nearly identical increases in muscle thickness when compared with placebo.3 This demonstrates that pea protein is equal to whey protein for providing benefits to muscle tissue.
-In addition, pea protein is considered more satiating (it helps you to feel fuller and more satisfied for longer) and so offers tantalizing benefits for helping to regulate eating and suggests benefits to weight and fat loss.
+In addition, pea protein is considered more satiating (it helps you to feel fuller and more satisfied for longer) and so offers tantalizing benefits for helping to regulate eating.

 Why supplement with protein anyway?

-So, pea proteins like Clean Lean Protein provide an easy to digest, absorbable, protein boost that is completely compatible with a gluten-free diet for those with celiac disease.
+Nuzest's products are independently tested for common allergens including gluten, following strict Good Manufacturing Processes (GMP) to ensure our products are gluten-free.
+So, pea proteins like Clean Lean Protein provide an easy to digest, absorbable, protein boost that is compatible with a gluten-free diet for those with celiac disease.

 - Hansen K, Shriver T, Schoeller D. The effects of exercise on the storage and oxidation of dietary fat.
 Sports Med.
 2005;35.